nvdaaddons/DevGuide/readme.md

 Where appName is the app module you wish to extend.
 For example, if you wish to support different controls in Windows calculator (calc.py), use:
 	from nvdaBuiltin.appModules.calc import *
 * Many app modules (both built-in and third-party ones) uses app names as part of the name for a constant (a value that doesn't change).
 For example, in NVDA's Powerpoint module (powerpnt.py), many constants starts with "PP".
 Similarly, in Station Playlist Studio app module, many constants in the app module file (splstudio.py) starts with "SPL".
 This is used to remind you where this constants are used.

+## Drivers

+A driver allows a software such as NvDA to communicate with hardware or use functionality provided by another software.
+Typically, when people speak of drivers, they usually refer to a program installed on a computer that allows software to communicate with a specific hardware, such as video cards, keyboards and so on.

+In NVDA, drivers refer to modules that NVDA can use to communicate with a speech synthesizer or a braille display.
+For instance, you can write a braille display driver that sends braille output to your braille display, or ask your synthesizer to switch languages and provide configurable settings.

+### Few important things to remember before, during and after driver development

+* Before writing a driver, make sure you have the needed software and/or hardware.
+* Be sure to study protocols and API's used by a speech synthesizer or a braille display (this is more so for braille displays which may implement different protocols).
+* Make sure you know how to communicate with your equipment - ports, USB ID's, Bluetooth addresses, serial port settings and so on.
+* Work with another person who happens to use the equipment or software you are writing driver(s) for.

+### Typical driver development steps

+When writing drivers, you may wish to follow the recommended steps for app module development (planning, talking to vendors, user test, etc.).
+However, since drivers require intimate knowledge of hardware and/or software, you should spend more time on testing your driver.
+This is more so if you are writing a driver for a braille display which can send arbitrary commands (braille commands, routing buttons, etc.).

+### Braille display drivers

 ## Sharing your add-on and experience with others ##